tcheukueppoo/maat/docs/class.md

               R5--->R6
 ```

-R = R1 R2 R3 R4 R6 R5 R8 R7

 The above is a class `A` which does roles which are connected to a network of
 other roles, I believe this rarely occurs in practice though it looks correct.
 Some folks can't stop doing crazy things and I can't stop thinking of crazy
 possibilities which is why I believe doing a graph traversal to determine all
-the roles that need to be composed in A is necessary.
+the roles that need to be composed in `A` is necessary.

 The above translates to the following Maat code: